Temporal group interactions in social systems

 Understanding these mechanisms —how these groups form, evolve, and how people move across groups— is essential to better characterise the emerging group dynamics and to better model biological contagion or transfer of social norms and information.

-In this new preprint, together with M. Karsai and A. Barrat, we study the temporal dynamics of groups through empirical traces of social interactions.
+In this new study, together with M. Karsai and A. Barrat, we study the temporal dynamics of groups through empirical traces of social interactions.
 Leveraging two publicly-available data sets of temporally-resolved human interactions among preschool children and university students, we highlight complex mechanisms of group dynamics both at the node and at the group level.

 At the node level, we follow how individuals move across groups of different sizes, finding that the main dynamical patterns of group-change are independent from the nature and context of interactions (due to age and setting constraints).